 Step 2 - Laying your turf

 There’s a huge array of turf species that you could pick for your garden, some are very cheap, some are more expensive.
-It will pay to do your research on what type suits you best.
+It will pay to do your research on what grass types in Australia suits you best.
 Think about foot traffic, sunlight, and climate conditions before you select your species.

 When laying the turf, grab the roll and lay it at the point you want to start and roll it out in the direction you want to work.
 The edges of a lawn are the first to dry out, so it’s a good idea to lay the outsides first with a row of rolls, as larger continuous bits are less likely to dry out.

 After the edges, simply fill in the gaps with the rest.